-The mid-century modernism developed in US in the post-war years and finds its astonishing expression in many symbolic buildings and houses in Los Angeles.
-Its reflection of the International style and Bauhaus resulted in less formal, rather organic structures, open interior spaces and more active integration of the nature.
-Combined with the local vegetation and the landscape, it produces particular images.
+Mid-century modernism, developed in the US in the post-war years, finds its astonishing expression in many symbolic buildings and houses in Los Angeles.
+Its reflection of the International style and Bauhaus resulted in less formal, rather organic structures, open interior spaces and a more active integration of nature.
+In combination with the local vegetation and the landscape it produces particular images.

-After projects about modern architecture and urbanism in Europe and the socialist countries, I shift my interest towards a part of the modernist movement, which has its full expression not only in big, representative projects, but in individual, almost intimate, open projects, such as the mid-century houses in and around Los Angeles.
+After projects about modern architecture and urbanism in Europe and the socialist countries, I shift my interest towards a part of the modernist movement that has its full expression not only in big, representative projects, but in individual, almost intimate, open projects, such as the mid-century houses in and around Los Angeles.

-These architectural phenomena, as a product of the culture of the time contrast with nature – represented as surrounding vegetation.
-Nevertheless, this „nature“ seeks harmony with this „culture“ – through the schematic (replica of the late modernism) depictions of palm trees or bushes.
+These architectural phenomena, as a product of the culture of the time, contrast with nature, which is represented as surrounding vegetation.
+Nevertheless, this „nature“ seeks harmony with this „culture“ – through the schematic (replica of the late modernism) depictions of palm trees or shrubs.